 What should I do if I suspect a tree is causing subsidence damage?

-Where a claim is made against a council owned tree the council will reasonably expect an appropriate level of evidence provided to demonstrate that the tree in question is an influencing cause in the subsidence.
-In the case of a preserved tree this evidence is mandatory.
-As a guide this information is likely to comprise the following:
+Where a claim is made against a council owned tree, an appropriate level of evidence must be provided.
+This evidence will need to demonstrate that the tree is an influencing cause in the subsidence.

-Without this information it is unlikely that the council will be able to take an informed view on any proposed works or an appropriate solution.
+Without this information, it is unlikely that the Council will be able to adequately consider any proposed works for an appropriate solution.